-In May 2019, Representatives Raul Grijalva (D-AZ) and David Schweikert (R-AZ) will reintroduce the Traveling Exotic Animal and Public Safety Protection Act (TEAPSPA), to end the use of wild and exotic animals in traveling shows throughout the US.
+On May 21, 2019, Representatives Grijalva (D-AZ) and Schweikert (R-AZ) reintroduced the Traveling Exotic Animal and Public Safety Protection Act (TEAPSPA; HR 2863), to end the use of wild and exotic animals in traveling shows in the US.

 With the passage of TEAPSPA, the Traveling Exotic Animal and Public Safety Protection Act, Congress aims to amend the Animal Welfare Act to restrict the use of exotic and wild animals in traveling circuses and traveling exhibitions.